 At Hirsch Law Group, we have the experience and skills necessary to help get the best possible outcome for your case.
 We have worked as former prosecutors, so we know that consulting a lawyer before accepting a plea deal is always the best option.
 Prosecutors and police officers do not care about your future, and they will easily convince you to sign a plea bargain to prevent a trial.

-When dealing with the criminal justice system, you need an attorney that cares about your future by your side.
+When dealing with the criminal justice system, you need an attorney who cares about your future.
 That is why you should contact Hirsch Law Group.

 Call us today for a free consultation at 815-880-1134.